DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 MORE ABOUT STATIC NAT

-- STATIC NAT involves statically configuring one-to-one mappings of PRIVATE IP adresses to PUBLIC IP adresses
+- STATIC NAT involves statically configuring one-to-one mappings of PRIVATE IP ADDRESSES to PUBLIC IP ADDRESSES
-- When traffic from the internal host is sent to the OUTSIDE NETWORK, the router will translate the source adress
+- When traffic from the internal host is sent to the outside network, the router will translate the source address

 ![image](https://github.com/psaumur/CCNA/assets/106411237/60ba15dd-ee70-4bd9-b9a7-febf3ebbcd10)

-- HOWEVER, this one-to-one mapping also allows external hosts to access the internal host via inside global adress
+- HOWEVER, this one-to-one mapping also allows external hosts to access the internal host via inside global address

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09de8e06-249c-4185-9d09-ca5fc1435f5a)